 IAP2 Canada is an association of professionals in the field of public participation (P2), who seek to promote and improve the practice in relation to individuals, governments, institutions and other entities that affect the public interest in Canada and around the world.

-IAP2 Canada carries out its mission by organizing and conducting activities to:
+IAP2 Canada carries out its mission according to the current Strategic Plan, and organizes and conducts activities to:

 IAP2 Canada offers a "post card" with information about the organization.
 Read it here.

 Read the 2017 IAP2 Canada Annual Report.

 How is IAP2 Organized?

 The IAP2 organizational model is to have a federation which is comprised of national affiliates (like IAP2 Canada).
 This model recognizes that affiliates are best able to deliver IAP2 knowledge, information, services, and value to members through a national lens.
 At the same time, this organizational structure makes it easier to share knowledge between affiliates so we are all able to gain easy access to international best practices in public participation.
 The IAP2 organizational model is as follows:

 IAP2 Affiliates – national organizations such as IAP2 Canada, IAP2 USA, etc.

 IAP2 Affiliate Chapters – regional Chapters (see below).

 The IAP2 model thus allows for local engagement, national representation and international participation.